 By adjusting our food choices and giving our bodies the nutrients it needs, we can see almost immediate results.
 As a reminder (because I know that you’ve heard this before!) let’s review some of the foods that we should be eating every day:

 - Green leafy vegetables like spinach, broccoli and kale.
+Tip: Give microgreens a try.
+They’re simple to grow and are healthy for you!

 - Whole grains for breakfast such as steel cut oats or whole wheat toast with almond butter.